Nowadays, there are many ways to brew a cup of coffee. That fact is true whether you’re brewing at home or getting coffee from a coffee shop.

 - Brewing concentrate is a much slower process than espresso.

-- How Much Cold Brew Concentrate Equals a Shot of Espresso?
+- Can I Substitute Cold Brew Concentrate for Espresso?

 Coffee Concentrate vs. Espresso: A Comparison